gcallah/SoftwareEngineering/md/chap5.md

 ![Transformation](../images/chap/5.20_model.png)

 MDA has similar fundamentals to MDE where models can be created and eventually implemented automatically by the software.
 Figure 5.19 shows this level of transformation.
+The difference between MDA and MDE is that MDA is focused on designing and implementing software whereas MDE is focused on every step in the software development process.
+For example, MDE would consider creating models for the requirements engineering phase whereas the requirements engineering process would not be a consideration in the MDA process.

 ![MDA](../images/chap/5.19_MDA.png)

 However like MDE, in practice, this level of transformation will most likely not be possible as it is often too complex to implement due to how.
+Creating these tools to translate models to code may also be not worth the effort as the tools will have to be maintained and if they create a contract between another company to develop the necessary tools, that company may go out of business in the future which leads to further problems.
+In other words, the potential cost-efffectiveness of the MDA approach may present future problems that cost more than the current cost-effectiveness

 ### Problems of MDA

-The textbook outlines 4 other problems of MDA (textbook pg 161 - 162):
+The textbook outlines 4 other problems or reasons why MDA is not widely adopted(textbook pg 161 - 162):
 * Abstraction good for discussions does not necessarily mean that they are also good for implementation.
 * Requirements engineering, security and dependability, integration with older/legacy systems, and testing are more important than implementation.
 * Savings produced from MDA will be outweighed by the costs of creating/using tools needed for MDA for standard platforms (Windows, Linux, etc.)